 Understanding mega users in Fullstory

-When the same user ID (uid) is set for more than one individual with the Identify Users API, Fullstory will coalesce these individuals and their sessions into the same user—this can be helpful when you have a single individual who uses your site or app on different devices and browsers.
+When the same user ID (uid) is set for more than one individual with the Identify Users API, Fullstory will coalesce these individuals and their sessions into the same user.
+While this is beneficial for tracking a single person across different devices, it can lead to data inconsistencies when multiple different individuals share the same uid.
 In cases where there are a large number of different individuals who have the same uid set, it can lead to the creation of what we call a mega user.

-Mega users occur when an exceptionally high number of sessions are linked to a single uid.
-This can sometimes be attributed to our Identify Users API being set up or used incorrectly, or the usage of automated testing or bots.
+Mega users occur when an exceptionally high number of sessions are linked to a single uid, often resulting from how the Identify Users API is implemented or from usage of automated testing or bots.

 Note: We officially released V2 of our Identify Users Browser API (e.g. setIdentity) on November 1st, 2023.
 If you're still using V1 of our Browser API (e.g. FS.identify), please refer to our V1 API documentation found here